What do you need to know before visiting Scotland? This question got me thinking recently so I decided to put together a Scotland FAQ.

 - A warm, snuggly down jacket for the autumn and winter months (This is The North Face down jacket I own)

 - If you’re going hiking I love my Scarpa Terra hiking boots.
 Here are the men’s Scarpa Terra hiking boots.

 >> Read more: The best hostels in Scotland to stay in

 Does it snow in Scotland?

-Yes it does.
-It can snow anytime from November through to April, however snow usually arrives late December/January in Scotland.
+Yes, it does.
+It can snow anytime from November through to April, however, snow usually arrives in late December/January in Scotland.
 You’ll get the odd snowy day in April if you’re lucky (or unlucky- it all depends on how you view it!).

 What is the warmest place in Scotland?